twilson63/permaweb-cookbook/docs/src/guides/querying-arweave/queryingArweave.md

 [GraphQL](https://graphql.org) is a flexible query language that services can use to build a customized data schema for clients to query.
 GraphQL also allows clients to specify which elements of the available data structure they would like to see in the results.

-## Public Gateways
+## Public Indexing Services

-- [arweave.net gateway](https://arweave.net/graphql) the original graphql gateway, managed by [ar.io](https://ar.io)
+- [arweave.net graphql](https://arweave.net/graphql) the original graphql endpoint, managed by [ar.io](https://ar.io)
-- [goldsky search gateway](https://arweave-search.goldsky.com/graphql) a specifically gateway optimized for search using a superset graphql syntax, managed by [goldsky](https://goldsky.com)
+- [goldsky search service](https://arweave-search.goldsky.com/graphql) a public service specifically optimized for search using a superset of the graphql syntax, managed by [goldsky](https://goldsky.com)
-- [ar.io decentralized gateway network](https://ar-io.dev/graphql) A decentralized network for gateways.
+- [ar.io decentralized indexing](https://ar-io.dev/graphql) A decentralized network for indexing services.
 Currently in testing with L1 transactions available.

 ## Executing a GraphQL Query
 To query arweave we’ll need to access it through a gateway that supports GraphQL.
 Use one of the gateway playgrounds listed above to get started!